Debug Application Issues With APM and Cloud Network Monitoring | Datadog

 With the advanced containerization that has become the norm in the modern cloud, your infrastructure is likely more distributed, and thus more exposed to networking issues, than ever before.
 When troubleshooting application performance issues, this can make it difficult to link the symptoms you observe through monitoring the “golden signals” (requests, latency, and errors) on individual endpoints in your application to their underlying root causes.
 In a highly distributed environment, network monitoring becomes a key piece of the puzzle in understanding the behavior of your networked services.

 With Datadog, you can quickly and easily pivot between network telemetry and application performance data to achieve a more comprehensive image of your infrastructure’s health.
 Datadog APM lets you easily track distributed traces end to end across your entire stack, helping identify and resolve application-level bugs and resource bottlenecks.
-And Datadog’s Network Performance Monitoring provides observability into network communication by aggregating granular network data into application-layer dependencies across your entire environment.
-Datadog NPM and APM are tightly integrated, letting you aggregate and analyze both your application and network data using unified service tagging to monitor across services, cloud regions, containers, and more.
+And Datadog’s Cloud Network Monitoring (CNM) provides observability into network communication by aggregating granular network data into application-layer dependencies across your entire environment.
+Datadog CNM and APM are tightly integrated, letting you aggregate and analyze both your application and network data using unified service tagging to monitor across services, cloud regions, containers, and more.
 This makes it easy for your teams to integrate network telemetry into their root cause analysis workflows.

 In this post, we will cover how to use Datadog to analyze application and network performance data in tandem to more efficiently troubleshoot the root cause of application issues.
 We’ll walk through:

-Debug application issues with NPM
+Debug application issues with CNM

 A triggered APM alert indicates high latency on an endpoint in one of our app's services.